Spyros Mourtos

 Spyridon "Spyros" Mourtos (alternate spellings: Spiridon, Spiros) (Σπύρος Μούρτος; born December 5, 1990) is a Greek professional basketball player who last played for Ionikos Nikaias of the Greek Basket League.
 He is 1.98 m tall.
 He mainly plays at the small forward position, but he can also operate as a point guard and shooting guard.

 Professional career

 Mourtos began his pro career in 2008, with the Greek League club Aris.
-He was then loaned to OFI Crete of the semi-pro Greek 3rd Division, for the 2010–11 season, and then loaned to Ikaroi Serron of the Greek 2nd Division for the 2011–12 season.
+He was then loaned to OFI of the semi-pro Greek 3rd Division, for the 2010–11 season, and then loaned to Ikaroi Serron of the Greek 2nd Division for the 2011–12 season.
 He then returned to Aris for the 2012–13 season.

 He renewed his contract with Aris for 3 more years, after the 2015–16 season ended.
 He eventually became the team captain of Aris.

 After playing for two seasons with Ifaistos Limnou (and captaining the team), Mourtos signed with Larisa on August 25, 2020.
 On September 17, 2021, Mourtos signed with Ionikos Nikaias, after spending the preseason with them.